sachas-droid/BankingApplication/README.md

 ## Features

-- Add a new beneficiary
+- Add a new beneficiaryModel
 - View all beneficiaries
-- View a beneficiary by ID
+- View a beneficiaryModel by ID
-- Update beneficiary details
+- Update beneficiaryModel details
-- Delete a beneficiary
+- Delete a beneficiaryModel

 ## Tech Stack
 - Java 17+